 Fresh, local, organically grown food.

 I grow everything on the farm using strict organic methods that meet or exceed USDA Organic standards.
 I use no chemical fertilizers, herbicides, pesticides or other poisonous sprays.
-Soil fertility is built through the use of cover crops, compost, and pastured livestock.
-Pulverized limestone, kelp meal and other natural additives are sometimes used to promote crop health and good growth.
-I only use organic seed, no genetically modified seed or plants are used on the farm.
+Soil fertility is built through the use of cover crops, compost, and pastured poultry.
+Pulverized limestone, trace minerals and other natural additives are sometimes used to promote crop health and good growth.
+I only use organic seed; no genetically modified seed or plants are used on the farm.
 I do my best to have as little negative impact on the environment as possible, and to create healthy soils that will support nutritionally-packed vegetables for years to come.

 A plant's health is much like your own health - if you eat right and take good care of yourself, you'll rarely need to see the doctor.
 If plants are grown on healthy, well-balanced soils, they will rarely have pest or disease problems.
 In addition, I save some of my own seeds from year to year, which allows me to select those that have a natural resistance to stubborn pests or diseases, and that are particularly suited to the farm's microclimate.

 Where to get it?
-I sell the farm's bounty at two farmers' markets, through a CSA program, and to the occasional restaurant.
+I sell the farm's bounty at two farmers' markets, through a CSA program, and at our farm.
 You'll find me at the Midtown Farmers Market on Saturdays, 8am-noon, April through November.
-I am also at the Raleigh Downtown Farmers Market at City Plaza in downtown Raleigh on Wednesdays, 10am-2pm, April through August.
+I am also at the Raleigh Downtown Farmers Market at City Plaza in downtown Raleigh on Wednesdays, 10am-2pm, May through August.

 If you are in the area, you are welcome to buy right here at the farm.
 Pick-up hours at the farm are on Wednesday and Friday evenings, and Saturday afternoons.
 We do not have a market setting/roadside stand, so you will need to place an order for your purchases.
 Please subscribe to the newsletter (below) for each week's expected harvest and prices.